Harry Belafonte: Later recordings and subsequent activities (1971–2017)

 Belafonte received the Kennedy Center Honors in 1989.
 He was awarded the National Medal of Arts in 1994 and he won a Grammy Lifetime Achievement Award in 2000.
 He performed sold-out concerts globally through the 1950s to the 2000s.
-Owing to illness, he was forced to cancel a reunion tour with Nana Mouskouri planned for the spring and summer of 2003 following a tour in Europe.
 His last concert was a benefit concert for the Atlanta Opera on October 25, 2003.
 In a 2007 interview, he stated that he had since retired from performing.

-On January 29, 2013, Belafonte was the Keynote Speaker and 2013 Honoree for the MLK Celebration Series at the Rhode Island School of Design.
-Belafonte used his career and experiences with Dr. King to speak on the role of artists as activists.
+On January 29, 2013, Belafonte was the keynote speaker and 2013 honoree for the MLK Celebration Series at the Rhode Island School of Design.
+Belafonte used his career and experiences with King to speak on the role of artists as activists.

 Belafonte was inducted as an honorary member of Phi Beta Sigma fraternity on January 11, 2014.

 In March 2014, Belafonte was awarded an honorary doctorate from Berklee College of Music in Boston.

-In 2017, Belafonte released When Colors Come Together, an anthology of some of Belafonte's earlier recordings produced by his son David who wrote lyrics for an updated version of "Island In The Sun", arranged by longtime Belafonte musical director Richard Cummings, and featuring Harry Belafonte's grandchildren Sarafina and Amadeus and a children's choir.
+In 2017, Belafonte released When Colors Come Together, an anthology of some of his earlier recordings, produced by his son David, who wrote lyrics for an updated version of "Island In The Sun", arranged by longtime Belafonte musical director Richard Cummings, and featuring Harry Belafonte's grandchildren Sarafina and Amadeus and a children's choir.

 Film career

+Early film career (1953–1956)

-Belafonte has starred in numerous films.
+Belafonte starred in numerous films.
 His first film role was in Bright Road (1953), in which he supported female lead Dorothy Dandridge.
 The two subsequently starred in Otto Preminger's hit musical Carmen Jones (1954).
 Ironically, Belafonte's singing in the film was dubbed by an opera singer, as was Dandridge's, both voices being deemed unsuitable for their roles.

+Rise as an actor (1957–1959)

-Using his star clout, Belafonte was subsequently able to realize several then-controversial film roles.
-In 1957's Island in the Sun, there are hints of an affair between Belafonte's character and the character played by Joan Fontaine.
-The film also starred James Mason, Dandridge, Joan Collins, Michael Rennie, and John Justin.
-In 1959, he starred in and produced, through his company HarBel Productions, Robert Wise's Odds Against Tomorrow, in which he plays a bank robber uncomfortably teamed with a racist partner (Robert Ryan).
-He also co-starred with Inger Stevens in The World, the Flesh and the Devil.
-Belafonte was offered the role of Porgy in Preminger's Porgy and Bess, where he would have once again starred opposite Dandridge, but he refused the role because he objected to its racial stereotyping; Sidney Poitier played the role instead.
+Realizing his own star power, Belafonte was subsequently able to land several (then) controversial film roles.
+In Island in the Sun (1957), there are hints of an affair between Belafonte's character and the character played by Joan Fontaine; the film also starred James Mason, Dandridge, Joan Collins, Michael Rennie, and John Justin.
+In 1959, Belafonte starred in and produced (through his company HarBel Productions) Robert Wise's Odds Against Tomorrow, in which Belafonte plays a bank robber uncomfortably teamed with a racist partner (Robert Ryan).
+Belafonte also co-starred with Inger Stevens in The World, the Flesh and the Devil.
+Belafonte was offered the role of Porgy in Preminger's Porgy and Bess, where he would have once again starred opposite Dandridge, but refused the role because he objected to its racial stereotyping; Sidney Poitier played the role instead.